MarcL/marclittlemore.com/src/posts/2023/11-november/2023-11-20-syndicating-notes.md

 The [IndieWeb](https://indieweb.org/IndieWeb) is a community of independent & personal websites connected by simple standards, based on the principles of: owning your domain & using it as your primary identity, publishing on your own site (optionally syndicating elsewhere), and owning your data.
 {% endcallout %}

 I've been following the [IndieWeb](https://indieweb.org/) movement for a while and it got me thinking about how I can use their ideas to keep my content on my site but syndicate it to the various social media platforms.
 This idea is known as [POSSE](https://indieweb.org/POSSE) - Publish (on your) Own Site, Syndicate Elsewhere.
-This means you own your content and publish your thoughts on your own site first, then syndicate it to other platforms in a format that suits it.
+This means you own your content and publish your thoughts on your own site first, then syndicate it to other platforms in a format that suits.

 I was inspired by some great articles by [Max Böck](https://mxb.dev/blog/syndicating-content-to-twitter-with-netlify-functions/) and [Matthias Ott](https://matthiasott.com/notes/syndicating-posts-personal-website-twitter-mastodon) who have both written about how they syndicate their content to other platforms.
 As a developer, it sounded like a fun challenge to see how I could use 11ty to post small notes to my site and automate the process of sending them to other platforms.